All Episodes

 Well, good.

-Uh I want to I was making a point to Snorley that you know, you're talking about the Democrats putting up their real people, you know, all of the soft stories.
+I was making a point to snarlie that, you know, you're talking about the Democrats putting up their real people, you know, a little sob stories.

 Yeah.

-We should counter and put up like a real man, like maybe such as myself, a guy who's a uh human construction worker.
+We should counter and put up like a real man, like maybe such as myself, a guy who's a union construction worker.

-I'm happy ExxonMobil makes all the kind of kind of money it makes, because I have it in my 401, my pension plan, I have stock.
+I'm happy ExxonMobil makes all the kind of money it makes because I have it in my 401 pension plan.

 I want the government to do nothing for me.